graphcommerce-org/graphcommerce/docs/getting-started/readme.md

 ## Next steps

+- 🎉 By now, you know the basics to begin building your storefront.
-- [Set up VS Code](../getting-started/vscode.md) and install usefull extensions for an optimal development experience
+- [Set up VS Code](../getting-started/vscode.md) and install usefull extensions for an optimal development experience.
 - [Start customizing](../getting-started/start-building.md) to go from "Hello World" to a fully built GraphCommerce custom storefront.